Mental Health And The Use of Technology

 While only available in California, this mental health app promises a robust patient-therapist matching process within their treatment team to improve the effectiveness of their virtual psychotherapy sessions.

 The science behind Brain.fm uses electroencephalography (EEG) and functional MRI (fMRI) data to study the effects of rhythm on electrical activity in the brain.
-Applying artificial intelligence to the data helped the scientists and musicians work together to develop music designed to stimulate the brain in a targeted manner.
+This science-first approach to music creation will help you discover new pieces that sound different, and therefore will help your brain positively than any other music available in the market.
+Applying artificial intelligence to the data helped scientists and musicians work together to develop music designed to stimulate the brain in a targeted manner.
+By implementing this technology, they created unique music pieces built to steer users into their desired mental state.

 Whether you need to focus, be more creative, reach the perfect meditative state, or clear your mind to get a good night’s sleep, Brain.fm has the music to support you and help improve your general well-being.